pannous/hieros/docs/Home.md

 Babylon is written [𓃀](𓃀)[𓃀](𓃀)[𓂋](𓂋)[𓏤](𓏤)[𓈉](𓈉) b.b.l.[1](Numbers)(𓈉land) (or b.b.r)

-Using the conventional Egyptian [alphabet](Alphabet) in its late form, which is preserved to us by comparisons with the derived coptic and demotic languages, as well as comparisons to greek and semitic languages.
+Using the conventional Egyptian [alphabet](Alphabet) in its late form, which is preserved to us by comparisons with the derived Coptic and demotic languages, as well as comparisons to Greek and Semitic languages.

 (The mnemonics can be ignored if knowledge of German is absent)